 (a) under section 89(b) or 98(b) to dismiss an application; or

-(b) to make, vary or revoke a prohibition order,
+(b) to make, vary or revoke a protection order,

 may appeal against that decision in accordance with this Division.

 (2) If the decision was made by the District Court, the appeal is to be made to the Court of Appeal in accordance with the District Court of Western Australia Act 1969 section 79(1)(a).